martinklepsch/martinklepsch.org/content/posts/2025-02-06-one-shot-babashka-scripts.md

 With the provided context I'd write a short prompt

 > Please write a babashka CLI script that transforms markdown files by adding `type: post` to their YAML frontmatter.
-It should be possible to specify individual files as well as a regex pattern.
+It should be possible to specify individual files as well as a glob pattern.

 The result will be a script like this one.
 It's not the prettiest and if you look closely there's definitely a few interesting idiosyncrasies but overall it's pretty good for something I didn't have 30 seconds ago!